How to Warm Up Your Twitter Account Before Outreach

 New Activities:

-- Start 2-3 manual DM conversations with people who engaged with your content first
+- Start 2 to 3 manual DM conversations with people who engaged with your content first

-- Quote tweet 1-2 posts from accounts you want to build relationships with
+- Quote tweet 1 to 2 posts from accounts you want to build relationships with

 - Join conversations in your industry (threads, discussions)